 |3||BSBWRT401 - Write complex documents|

 Students are able to attend a five day residential school at the following CQUniversity campus locations and dates.
-Students should enrol into the respective availability for that location and allocated dates.

 Once enrolled in the unit/s each term, students are provided with access to their online resources.
 These include readings, assessment, templates, case studies, videostreams, forums and online collaboration tools.